cnbbooks/lfe-casting-spels/book/part5/1-location.md

 The first command we'd want to have is a command that tells us about the location we're standing in.
 What do we need to do?
 Perhaps if we start with describing all places, we can work towards one place.
 This may sound a little backwards, but Lisp is very good with lists, so let's try it!

-We can get there in stages by playing with our new game state and record fucntions.
+We can get there in stages by playing with our new game state and record functions.
 Getting the player location is super-easy:

 ```lisp
 > (state-player state)